CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Signature Metadata

-Each VeraId signature includes metadata that binds it to a specific service and validity period.
+Each DomainAuth signature includes metadata that binds it to a specific service and validity period.
 This metadata is included as a signed attribute in the CMS `SignedData` structure, ensuring it cannot be modified without invalidating the signature.

 The signature metadata is encoded as an ASN.1 structure: